charlesdery/Google_trends/README.md

 ## Description

-**Disclaimer: this code is very messy and was created to proveI can do some work but it will not be a long-term project to be displayed since it's not really meant to be shared.
-Since creating that code, I have increased my knowledge of best practices and would structure/code very differently.**
+** Disclaimer: this code is very messy I have increased my knowledge of best practices and would structure/code very differently.
+Until I have a more structured project to showcase, feel free to review what I did. **

  This program loads a table of strings to be searched by Google Trends and then generates those searches in a loop, saving each search results timeseries as a CSV file.